The-SS/recipe_analysis/README.md

 The resulting dataframe is saved in the current directory.

 ## Processing the data
-The `process_data2.py` script provides:
+The `process_data.py` script provides:
 1. some examples of reading and compiling some results
 2. some data processing and filtering for the data to build a graph.
-3. saving of data for specific countries with a large enough number of recipes.
+3. saving of data for specific locations with a large enough number of recipes.

 The full filtered data is saved to the same directory.
 The country data is saved to the `country_data` directory.
+The region data is saved to the `region_data` directory.
+The continent data is saved to the `continent_data` directory.
 The script can be executed without any modifications.

 ## Building the graphs